-- a.
-A first offense shall be a Class 3 infraction. - b.
-A second offense arising out of the same facts as the first offense shall be a Class 2 infraction. - c.
-A third offense arising out of the same facts as the first offense and all further offenses arising out of the same facts as the first offense shall be a Class 1 infraction.
+- A. First offense: Class 3 civil infraction. - B. Second offense arising out of the same facts as the first offense: Class 2 civil infraction. - C. Third offense arising out of the same facts as the first offense and all further offenses arising out of the same facts as the first offense: Class 1 civil infraction.